 - System testing

 It is necessary that unit testing be carried out before the beginning of the integration testing.
 A unit is the smallest testable and independent part of the code for the software.
-The first step in software testing, the unit testing, is carried out by developers themselves and rarely done by testers separately.
+The first step in software testing, unit testing, is carried out by developers themselves and rarely done by testers separately.
 Once the developers are confident that the units in the code are working fine, they can only send them to the testers for integration testing.
 If the unit testing is done and the code has been checked for any bugs, a lot of time and costs are saved, and the overall development and delivery process picks up pace.

-The integration testing starts with the work of a testing engineer who checks how the units interact to produce the output in different scenarios.
+Integration testing starts with the work of a testing engineer who checks how the units interact to produce the output in different scenarios.
 At this level are detected defects of requirement, function, and performance areas.
 Three approaches are broadly used for integration testing: Top Down, Big Bang, and Bottom-Up.
-In bang, the complete system formed by combining all the modules is tested for bugs.
+In Bang, the complete system formed by combining all the modules is tested for bugs.
 As the name suggests, in the top-down approach, the testing starts with the top-level modules and moves down with the insertion of sub-modules for testing.

 After completing the integration testing for checking the necessary working and integration of the components, the software is tested by highly skilled test engineers for performance and adherence to necessary quality requirements, technical specifications, and functions as required by the customers.
 It is purely black-box testing.
 The system is tested as per the users’ point of view for the software’s behavior and design, validating the clients’ software architecture and business requirements.

 The final level of testing is carried out to see if the system meets the client’s business requirements and if it’s ready for deployment.
 It has a wide range of scope, including checking language, cosmetic errors, bugs, etc. The test engineers use various ways, including pre-written scenarios, to test the system and see how the software will perform when the users use it.

 Acceptance testing is further categorized in the following ways: